CountryRoadsTech/PerAsperaAdAstra/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Per Aspera Ad Astra - Through Hardship to the Stars!

+A Ruby on Rails application to calculate, visualize, and render videos of orbital mechanics.

+ * Ruby 3+

-* Ruby version
+ * Ruby on Rails 7+

-* System dependencies

-* Configuration
+ * Hotwire

-* Database creation
+ * StimulusJS

-* Database initialization
+ * ThreeJS

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+ * D3

-* ...
+ * GNU Scientific Library